Linuxury/Arch-Linux/KDE-Plasma.md

 *   `mangohud`:  Overlay for monitoring system performance in games.
 *   `openrgb`: Software to control RGB lighting on computer components.
 *   `power-profiles-daemon`: System service for managing power profiles.
-*   `proton-ge-custom`: Custom build of Proton for running Windows games.
+*   `protonplus`: Sleek, open-source GTK4/Libadwaita app for easily installing and managing Proton/Wine runners.
 *   `protontricks`: A tool to run wine tricks for Proton enabled games.
 *   `wine`: Compatibility layer for running Windows applications.
 *   `winetricks`: Script to install various components needed for Wine.